 One of the most convenient aspects of the University of Phoenix online learning model is that you choose the days and times to participate in class each week.
 You do need to meet the minimum participation requirements by posting substantive contributions to the classroom on three of seven days each week.

 While there are due dates for assignments, when you do the work for those assignments is up to you.

 The School of Advanced Studies may accept between six and twelve doctoral-level credits, depending on the program, from a regionally or nationally accredited institution of higher learning.
 Read more about Transfer Information.
-To see if your previous coursework would apply, please contact an Enrollment Advisor.
+To see if your previous coursework would apply, please contact an Enrollment Representative.

-Moving is no problem when you are a learner at the School of Advanced Studies.
+Moving is no problem when you are a student at the School of Advanced Studies.
 You can continue your degree program online throughout your move anywhere in the world, as long as you have access to the Internet.